kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The filing and marriage dates

-• Their contact information, such as their phone number or email address, in case any inquiries about the requested data should come up.
+• Their contact information, such as their phone number or email address, in case any inquiries about the requested data arise.

 • A spouse whose name is on the document.

-• An immediate family member, such as a father, mother, brothers, sisters and children.
+• An immediate family member includes a father, mother, brothers, sisters, and children.

 • An Attorney.